UniversalDependencies/docs/_akk/index.md

   * bound (status constructus), used in both RIAO and [MCONG]([MCONG](https://github.com/UniversalDependencies/UD_Akkadian-MCONG/tree/dev)
   * suffixal (followed by pronominal suffixes), used only in RIAO
   * terminal (status absolutus), used only in RIAO
 * Note that for MCONG, phi-features for pronominal suffixes (i.e. person, number, gender) are marked via [layered features](https://universaldependencies.org/u/overview/feat-layers.html) Gender[psor], Number[psor], Person[psor].
+* In MCONG, nouns taking predicative suffixes are labeled using layered features Gender[pred], Number[pred], Person[pred].

+### Prepositional Features

+* In MCONG, pronominal suffixes on prepositions are marked using layered features Gender[prep], Number[prep], Person[prep].

 ### Verbal Features